seamplex/feenox/doc/feenox.markdown

 -   `thermal` (or `heat` ) solves the heat conduction problem.
 -   `modal` computes the natural mechanical frequencies and oscillation modes.
+-   `neutron_diffusion` multi-group core-level neutron diffusion with a FEM formulation

 If you are a programmer and want to contribute with another problem type, please do so!
 Check out \[FeenoX repository\](https: for licensing